Frontenac Neighbours Saving Neighbours cardiac arrest response

 Hi , I live in sharbot lake and am an active in physical recreation locally as a senior, a need i have identified that seems parallel to this project which i applaud you on incidentally, is the accessibilty/availability and awareness of AED devices and usage in this community especially in proximity to where people are engaging in physical activity- the recreation facilities -tennis & pickleball courts(many at risk seniors), high school in evenings- seniors using for badminton/pickleball in winter, new ice pad, baseball field, soccer field - often in off hours when municipal building is closed.
 Will your group be addressing this issue?
 As u know every minute counts when it comes to cardiac arrest.
 As i understand it the only AED device in town is in olden hall and fire hall (5 minutes to town), the former is not accessible 7 days a week or in the off hours.
 To me it makes sense to have a few devices located in locked casses with combination locks with simple combinations i.e. 0911 and train members in these various physical activity user groups as an adjunct to your volunteer program.
 With only 4-6 minutes before the risk of irreversible brain damage we need perhaps a multi-prong strategy to this issue.
 I am a retired recreation director(initial part of my career) , former cpr instructor and a retired health/disability management consultant.

-Dan Goodchild asked about 1 year ago
+Dan Goodchild asked over 1 year ago

 Grateful for your comments, Dan.
 Excellent idea.
 Thank you!
 Hope you'll sign up to volunteer and pass the word to others who might, too.